Instytutska Street: Euromaidan

 The street became especially famous during the Euromaidan events on 18 to 20 February 2014, when mass shootings of peaceful protesters took place on it.
-Since that time, the street was sometimes unofficially called Avenue of the Heavenly Hundred in honour of the casualties.
+Since that time, the street was sometimes unofficially called Alley of Heroes of the Heavenly Hundred in honour of the casualties.
 On 23 February 2014, the Verkhovna Rada of Ukraine registered a draft resolution on renaming the street to Heavenly Hundred Street in honor of those killed in the Euromaidan.
 Memorial signs in honor of the fallen heroes of the Euromaidan appeared along the street.
 In August 2014, the Kyiv City State Administration launched a public discussion on the renaming of Instytutska Street to Heavenly Hundred Street.
 On 20 November 2014, deputies of the Kyiv City Council decided to rename a part of the street from Maidan Nezalezhnosti to Olhynska Street to Heavenly Hundred Alley.
 The part of the street where the most massive murders of demonstrators took place on 20 February 2014 was renamed.